philipce/nifty/README.md

 4. Consider including a test, even if it's super basic
 5. Commit your changes: `git commit -am 'Add some feature'`
 6. Push to the branch: `git push origin my-new-feature`
-7. Submit a pull request!
+7. Open a pull request!

 For anything else, feel free to open an issue!